Audience Top

 Before you leave your school, please review the Equipment List to ensure your percussionists and bass players know what is being provided and what isn't.
 All items you bring to festival should be labelled clearly with your school's name.

-STUDENTS SHOULD REMAIN ON BUSES, while the Band Director checks in at the Festival Office (located inside the Main Doors of the Rozsa Centre).
+The Band Director needs to check-in at the Registration Desk (located inside the Main Doors of the Rozsa Centre).
 At the Registration Desk, band directors will need to provide:

-Once the director has registered, a guide will return with him/her to the bus(es) to unload students.
+Once the director has registered, a guide will take the ensemble to a storage area.
 Early arrival is encouraged in order to ensure that you and your group are not rushed for time.

 Storage Room: